FOSV/Fuji-Atom-Interface/README.md

 Than you can easily follow this procedure:
 1) Apply solder paste to the PCB using the solder paste stencil;
-2) Place the components with tweezers (pay attention to components orientation if specified);
+2) Place the components with tweezers (pay attention to components orientation where specified);
 3) Heat the PCB around 150°-250°C (depends on the solder paste) with a hot air gun or a heating plate.

 This procedure is much easier and safer if done by heated plate instead of hot air gun.